Friday, April 01, 2016

 ON THIS DAY NOT QUITE IN CAPITOL RECORDS HISTORY

-1961 - Guitarist Grant Green, with Ben Tucker on bass and Dave Bailey on drums, records the tracks "No. 1 Green Street", "'Round About Midnight", "Grant's Dimensions", "Green With Envy", and "Alone Together" for his second Blue Note Records album "Green Street"
+55 Years Ago Today In 1961 - Guitarist Grant Green, with Ben Tucker on bass and Dave Bailey on drums, records the titles "No. 1 Green Street", "'Round About Midnight", "Grant's Dimensions", "Green With Envy", and "Alone Together" for his second Blue Note Records album "Green Street"

 ON THIS DAY NOT IN CAPITOL RECORDS HISTORY